Graduate Certificate in Teaching Writing

 The teaching of writing is playing an increasingly important role in the college curriculum.
 The Graduate Certificate in Teaching Writing prepares doctoral students to teach writing-intensive seminars at the undergraduate level.

-Students interested in earning the certificate must be in good standing in their doctoral program at Boston University and be selected to teach in the CAS Writing Program; selection for most students occurs via the Graduate Writing Fellowship competition, which takes place each fall semester.
+Students interested in earning the certificate must be in good standing in their doctoral program at Boston University and be selected to teach in the CAS Writing Program; selection for most students occurs via the Graduate Writing Fellowship competition, which takes place each fall term.
 The certificate is awarded under the auspices of the Graduate School of Arts & Sciences (GRS).

 Learning Outcomes